memgraph/docs/docs/how-to-guides/replication.md

 - the MAIN instance - `localhost:3000`
 - REPLICA instance 1 - `localhost:3001`
 - REPLICA instance 2 - `localhost:3002`

+If you need to define additional ports or volumes, check [Docker run options for Memgraph images](/memgraph/how-to-guides/work-with-docker).

 ## How to demote an instance to a REPLICA role?